 nLab Markov chain

-A Markov chain (named for Andrey Markov) is a sequence of random variable taking values in the state space of the chain, with the property that the probability of moving to the next state depends only upon the current state:
+A Markov chain (named for Andrey Markov) is a sequence of random variables taking values in the state space of the chain, with the property that the probability of moving to the next state depends only upon the current state.
+For the case of a finite state space this is just the statement that

 Pr(X n+1=x|X 1=x 1,X 2=x 2,...,X n=x n)=Pr(X n+1=x|X n=x n).
 Pr(X_{n + 1} = x | X_1 = x_1, X_2 = x_2,..., X_n = x_n) = Pr(X_{n + 1} = x | X_n = x_n).